-Find the Best Way to Transfer Money to the United States
+Best Ways to Transfer Money to the United States

-How to transfer money to the US from Australia
+How to transfer money to the United States?

-While each bank and money transfer service is different, you will always need to follow these steps to transfer your money safely and quickly:
+While each company is different, you will always need to follow these steps to transfer your money safely and quickly:

 - Setting up an account usually takes 5-10 minutes and make sure you have some I.D. on hand